Information Security Policy

 • Availability – ensuring information assets are accessible to authorised users when required to meet business objectives;

-• Resilience – ensuring ICT services are prepared for incidents and can recover rapidly when they occur (ISO 27001:2022 emphasis);
+• Resilience – ensuring ICT services are prepared for incidents and can recover rapidly when they occur (ISO 27001:2022 emphasis).

 Document Scope